How does a dslr camera shutter work

 When it comes to exposure, the relationship between shutter speed, aperture, and ISO is essential.
 Adjusting the shutter speed can help you achieve the desired exposure for your photo.
 A faster shutter speed is ideal for capturing fast-moving subjects or reducing motion blur, while a slower shutter speed can be used to create artistic effects like light trails or silky waterfalls.

-See also Best way to carry dslr camera while hiking
+See also Best dslr camera lens for travel

 It’s important to understand the trade-offs of different shutter speeds.
 A faster shutter speed can freeze action but may require higher ISO settings or wider apertures to compensate for the reduced light.
 On the other hand, a slower shutter speed can result in motion blur if the camera or subject moves during the exposure.